-God’s Covenant of Circumcision is the Second Covenant with Abram and it affects only to the physical land of Israel, (Gen. 17)
+God’s Covenant of Circumcision is the Second Covenant with Abram.
+It pertains to the physical land of Israel, (Gen. 17)

-Calvinist and other churches of the circumcision focus on this covenant in an attempt to justify their unbiblical baby sprinkling baptism of ‘regeneration.’
-They teach this second covenant with Abram confusingly out of context, alleging that the physical Old Testament circumcision was ‘changed’ into ‘spiritual’ circumcision through this Roman Catholic inherited baptism, which allegedly turns them into ‘children of the covenant of circumcision.’
+Calvinist and other churches focus on this covenant in an attempt to justify their baby baptism of ‘regeneration.’
+They teach this second covenant with Abram confusingly out of context; alleging that the physical Old Testament circumcision was ‘changed’ to ‘spiritual’ circumcision, which allegedly turns them into ‘children of the covenant of circumcision.’

-Unless they were born Hebrew, they have absolutely nothing to do with this covenant, although, compromising and annulling Jesus’ New Testament Covenant, Messianic Judaism and the so-called “lost tribe of Israel” also teach they are directly connected to the physical land of Israel and the Hebrew nation.
-Still, New Covenant believers in Christ must not keep any of the ceremonial or ritual laws that referred to the Old Hebrews and their physical, ousted, Old Testament temple.
-Such legalism brings believers back under the entire curse of the Old Testament law and nullifies their faith in Christ, (Gal.
+Unless they were physically born as Hebrews, they have absolutely nothing to do with this Old Testament covenant, although, compromising Jesus’ New Covenant, Messianic Judaism and the so-called “lost tribe of Israel” also teach they are directly connected to the land of Israel and the Hebrew nation.
+Still, New Covenant believers in Christ must not keep any of the ceremonial or ritual laws of the old temple, (Jn.
+19:28-30.)
+Such legalism brings believers back to the entire curse of the Old Testament law and annuls their faith in Christ, (Gal.
 2:20-21; 3:10-25; Heb.
 8:13; 9:15.)

 Paul, the Backslidden Peter, and those of the Circumcision

-Baby baptism can never be a type of Old Testament Circumcision for Hebrew boys.
-Standing on the original Old Testament covenant of faith in Christ, (Gen. 15:5,) Paul taught “all the [born again] Jews to forsake Moses, [with its ritual law of circumcision,] saying that they ought not to circumcise their children, nor walk according to the [traditional Hebrew] customs,” (Acts 21:21.)
-Paul was focusing attention on Jesus’ New Testament Covenant, and said, “If any can be justified by keeping [certain parts of] the [old ceremonial] law, then Christ has died in vain,” (Gal.
+¨ Standing on the original Old Testament covenant of faith that prophesied the coming New Testament Christ, (Genesis 15:5,) Paul taught “all [born again] Jews to forsake Moses, [with its ceremonial law of circumcision,] saying that they ought not to circumcise their children, nor walk according to [traditional Hebrew] customs,” (Acts 21:21.)
+Paul equated this commandment to Jesus’ New Testament Covenant, and said, “If any can be justified by keeping [parts of] the [old ceremonial] law, then Christ has died in vain,” (Gal.
 2:21.)
-He admonished both Hebrews and Gentiles, stating, “We conclude that we are justified by faith apart from the deeds of the law… For he is not a [born again] Hebrew who is one outwardly, nor is circumcision that which is outward in the flesh, (Rom.
+He admonished both Hebrews and Gentiles, stating, “We conclude that we are justified by faith apart from the deeds of the [ceremonial] law… For he is not a [born again] Hebrew who is one outwardly, nor is circumcision that which is outward in the flesh [or according to church dogmas,] (Rom.
 6.)
-But he is a [born again] Hebrew who is one inwardly; and circumcision is that of the heart, in the Spirit, not in the letter [of the law…] (Rom.
+But he is a [spiritual] Hebrew who is one inwardly; and circumcision is that of the heart, in the Spirit, not in the letter [of the ousted, ceremonial temple law…]” (Heb.
+8:13; chapters 7-9; Rom.
 2:27-29; 3.26.)

-The only New Covenant law that Jesus and His disciples ever commanded, was the Moral Law, or the Royal Law of Love.
-The entire Old Testament Covenant, as well as all the ceremonies or rituals of the physical Old Testament temple, were completely done away with and replaced by His spiritual New Testament Covenant, written in His own blood, (Heb.
+The only New Covenant law, which Jesus and His disciples commanded, was the Moral Law.
+The entire Old Testament Covenant, as well as all the ceremonies or rituals of the physical Old Testament temple, were completely done away with and replaced by His spiritual New Testament Covenant, which was written in Jesus’ own blood, (Heb.
 8:6-13.)

-Baby sprinkling Calvinists and others forget that Jesus was born a Hebrew, Who still lived under the physical precepts of the Old Testament law until He could implement His spiritual New Testament Covenant after He had risen from the grave.
-However, as an Adult, Jesus was water baptized with the New Testament baptism of immersion – the baptism, which He then commanded, all His born again disciples must submit to, “even to the end of this world,” (Mt.
-28:19-20.)
+¨ Baby-sprinkling Calvinists and others forget that Jesus was a Hebrew, Who still lived under all the precepts of the Old Testament law until He could implement His spiritual New Testament Covenant at the cross, (Jn.
+19:28-30.)
+However, as an Adult, Jesus was water baptized with the New Testament baptism of immersion.
+This is the only baptism that He commanded and all His born again disciples must submit to it, “even to the end of this world,” (Mt.
+3:16; 28:18-20.)

-We find in the epistles of Paul that he had a really tough time with even personally believing, born again Hebrews, who continually turned back to the ceremonial law of the Old Covenant.
-Paul even had to rebuke a backslidden Peter, who, at Pentecost, was used by the Holy Spirit to preach the Gospel of Christ to bring three thousand people to repentance and to the Biblical baptism, which Jesus Himself had commanded, (Acts 2:38.)
-Sadly, Paul had to say in Gal.
-2:11-21, “When Peter came to Antioch, I withstood him to his face, because… he withdrew… fearing those who were of the circumcision.
-And the rest of the Jews also played the hypocrite with him, so that even Barnabas was carried away with their hypocrisy… I said to Peter before them all, ‘If you, being a Jew, live in the manner of Gentiles and not as the Jews, why do you compel Gentiles to live as [circumcised] Jews… [Gen. 17,] knowing that a man is not justified by the works of the [ceremonial or ritual] law but by faith in Jesus Christ… I do not set aside the grace of God; for if righteousness comes through the law, then Christ died in vain,” (Gal.
+Paul had a really tough time with even personally born again Hebrews, who continually returned to the ceremonial law of the Old Covenant.
+Paul even had to rebuke a backslidden Peter, who, at Pentecost, was used by the Holy Spirit to preach the Gospel of Christ to bring three thousand people to repentance and to the Biblical water baptism, which Jesus Himself had commanded, (Acts 2:38.)
+Paul explained in Galatians 2:11-21, “...Because Peter… feared those of the circumcision.. [even] Jews also played the hypocrite with him… [So] I said to him before them all, ‘If you, being a Jew, live in the manner of Gentiles and not as the Jews, why do you compel Gentiles to live as [circumcised] Jews… [Genesis 17,] knowing that a man is not justified by the works of the [ceremonial] law but by faith in Jesus Christ…’ I do not set aside the grace of God; for if righteousness comes through the law, then Christ died in vain,” (Gal.
 2:11-21.)

-The ‘Covenant of Circumcision’ is a pagan rite of passage into church salvation
+The ‘covenant of circumcision’ is a pagan rite of passage; used to make Christians through church “salvation”

-Because the “saving” baby sprinkling baptism is the ‘sign’ of Calvinist circumcision and the first door of initiation into their church system, they overlook God’s commandment not to “make their children pass through the fire” of unbiblical initiation.
-Copying Old Testament circumcision, (the sign for Hebrews relating to the promised land of Israel,) in ancient Egypt, the rest of Africa, the Americas, Asia and on the Islands of the South West Pacific ocean, traditional circumcision was, and still is performed on babies and teenagers both as a religious blood sacrifice to their gods, and as a rite of passage into their ancestor-worshipping religions.
-Both Judaism and Islam view circumcision as a rite of passage into their religions.
-Where could the Jews get these pagan initiation rites in the Torah, the Old Testament law, unless they were polluted by the views of pagan rites, which confused their understanding of Genesis 17?
+Because this so-called ‘saving’ sprinkling baptism is the so-called ‘sign’ of Calvinist ‘circumcision’ and the first door of initiation into their church system, they overlook God’s commandment “not to make their children pass through the fire” of unbiblical initiation.
+This ‘baptism’ supposedly ‘dedicates’ their children and themselves to God as it ‘replaces’ Old Covenant circumcision, (the symbol for Hebrews relating to the promised land of Israel,) but it actually stems from pagan circumcision where it is performed on babies and teenagers both as a religious blood sacrifice to their gods, and as a rite of passage into their ancestor-worshiping and other religions.

-Mainly in the Middle East and in the rest of Africa, female circumcision is also practiced as a rite of passage.
-In African and other pagan cultures, the drinking of dangerous, questionable brews called ‘medicine’ usually accompanies teenage circumcision and often contributes to death by poisoning.
-In Africa especially, shamans or the elders of a community perform circumcisions under unsanitary conditions – a dangerous practice that often leads to serious infection and death.
 In a ceremony that resembles the Christian church rite of passage into adult life, known as ‘confirmation,’ Muslims practice ritual circumcision called ‘Sunnah’ on boys as well as on girls between the ages of 7 to 13.
 This passage is so important in Islam, many imams (or Islamic leaders) refuse interaction with uncircumcised Muslims in secular and religious life.
-They teach, “The goal of ritual circumcision is to fulfill the act of worship and to be clean for prayer.”
+They teach, “The goal of ritual circumcision is to fulfill the act of worship and to be [ceremonially] clean for prayer.”

-In Col. 2:11-14, Paul explained the circumcision of the Scripturally born again ‘heart’ as follows, “In Christ you were circumcised with the circumcision made without hands, by putting off the body of the sins... by the circumcision of Christ, buried with Christ in [disciple-immersion] baptism, in which you also were raised with Him [when you came up out of the water] through [personal] faith in the working of God, Who raised Him from the dead.
-And you, being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him, having forgiven you all trespasses…”
+¨ In Colossians 2:9-15, Paul explained the circumcision of the Scripturally born again ‘heart’ or human spirit as follows, “In Christ you were circumcised with the circumcision made without hands, by putting off the body of sin... by the circumcision of Christ, buried with Him in [disciple-immersion] baptism, in which you also were raised with Him [when you came up out of the water,] through faith in...
+God, Who raised Him from the dead.
+You, being dead in your trespasses and the uncircumcision of your flesh, He made alive with Him, having forgiven you all trespasses…”

-unbaptized Christians, (speaking of those who reject the Biblical baptism of Jesus’ believing disciples,) although they might have accepted Jesus Christ personally, still drag this “body of the sins of the flesh” around with them, as the Holy Spirit only does the cutting away of the old sin-nature during true Biblical baptism in Christ.
+This ‘sinful body of sin’ is the stinking ‘old nature’ of sin that rules all unbelievers and religious church members, who were never Scripturally born again through personal faith, and who never obeyed Jesus’ commandment to be water baptized as His disciples, (Mt.
+28:18-20.)
+All unbaptized Christians, (speaking of those who reject the Biblical baptism of Jesus’ believing disciples,) although they might have accepted Jesus, still drag that “body of sin” around with them, because the Holy Spirit only does the cutting away of the old sin-nature during the Biblical baptism in Christ.

-No wonder the devil hates the real baptism so much that through the ages he persecuted Jesus’ obedient disciples violently through crusades, inquisitions, rejection, and slander.
-The evil one will do everything in his power to keep believers from obeying this commandment of Jesus.
-The many false doctrines and so-called ‘saving’ church rites, which replaced knowledge of God’s truth and obedience to His Word, are proof of this satanic persecution on all who dare to defy the status quo to follow the truth of Jesus.
+No wonder the devil hates the real baptism so much that he persecuted Jesus’ obedient disciples violently through crusades, inquisitions, rejection, murder, slander, etcetera.
+Satan still does everything in his power to keep believers from obeying this commandment of Jesus.
+The dogmas and so-called ‘saving’ rites that replaced the knowledge of God’s truth and obedience to His Word, are proof of this persecution on those who dare to defy the status quo to follow Jesus.